-This tax strategy document, approved by the Board of Vue International Holdco Ltd, sets out Vue International's policy concerning how it conducts its tax affairs.
-This document will be reviewed periodically by the Chief Financial Officer and Head of Tax and any amendments will be approved by the Vue International Holdco Ltd Board.
+This tax strategy document, approved by the Board of Jubilee Topco Limited (Vue International’s ultimate parent company), sets out Vue International's policy concerning how it conducts its tax affairs.
+This document will be reviewed periodically by the Chief Financial Officer and Head of Tax and any amendments will be approved by the Jubilee Topco Limited Board.
 Vue International is committed to complying with tax legislation in a responsible manner with due regard to governments, shareholders and other stakeholders and to engaging in open and constructive relationships with tax authorities in all of the territories in which it operates ("Territories").

 Compliance with tax regulations

 Vue International is committed to complying with the tax laws and practices in all Territories.
 Compliance means paying the appropriate amount of tax and involves disclosing all relevant facts and circumstances to tax authorities and claiming reliefs and incentives where available.